cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 There are a few ways to work with private repositories with which the current local branch is compared to detect the changed files and affected Atmos stacks and components:

-- Using the `ssh-key` flag to specify the filesystem path to a PEM-encoded private key to clone private repos using SSH, together with the `ssh-key-password` flag to provide the encryption password for the PEM-encoded private key if the key contains a password-encrypted PEM block
+- Using the `--ssh-key` flag to specify the filesystem path to a PEM-encoded private key to clone private repos using SSH, together with the `--ssh-key-password` flag to provide the encryption password for the PEM-encoded private key if the key contains a password-encrypted PEM block

 - If the `atmos describe affected` command is executed in a [GitHub Action](https://docs.github.com/en/actions), and you don't want to store or generate a long-lived SSH private key on the server, you can do the following: